Pro Football Reference Blog

 117

 When the NFL’s New York Yanks selected a tackle from Kansas named Mike McCormack, they hoped they would find a stalwart in the trenches.
 They hit the nail right on the head with the pick, and though the franchise didn’t survive, McCormack was picked up by the Cleveland Browns a few years later to enjoy a fruitful career.
-Mike anchored a line that helped the Browns earn two NFL Championships and collected personal accolades of six Pro Bowl appearances in nine seasons with the franchise blocking for offensive legends like Otto Graham and Jim Brown.
+Mike anchored a line that helped the Browns earn two NFL championships and collected personal accolades of six Pro Bowl appearances in nine seasons with the franchise blocking for offensive legends like Otto Graham and Jim Brown.

 Frequent Pro Bowl Visits of Non-HOF Right Tackles

-You just read the list of the Offensive Right Tackles in Canton, but there are some other studs who aspire to be there someday, too, who have made multiple Pro Bowl appearances.
+You just read the list of the offensive right tackles in Canton, but there are some other studs who aspire to be there someday, too, who have made multiple Pro Bowl appearances.
 Here are some players at the top of the list in this category.

 Marvin Powell